Corporate Governance

 Remuneration Committee 2

-Rate of attendance of outside auditors at the Board of Directors meeting 100%
+Rate of attendance of outside A & SB Members at the Board of Directors meeting 100%

-Rate of attendance of outside auditors at the Board of Auditors meeting 100%
+Rate of attendance of outside A & SB Members at the A & SB meeting 100%

 Evaluating the Effectiveness of the Board of Directors

-In March 2023, Unitika conducted a survey on all directors and auditors comprising the Board of Directors.
+In March 2025, Unitika conducted a survey on all directors and Audit & Supervisory Board Members comprising the Board of Directors.
 We were able to ensure the anonymity of the respondents by having them submit their answers directly to the external institutions.
-At the regular Board of Directors meeting held in June 2023, we analyzed, discussed and evaluated the Board of Directors, taking into consideration the tallied results from the external institutions.
+At the Management meeting held in June 2025, we analyzed, discussed and evaluated the Board of Directors, taking into consideration the tallied results from the external institutions.

-In the previous evaluation of effectiveness, there was a shared recognition of issues such as strengthening the monitoring function of management and reviewing the training and education policies for core personnel.
-Since then, we have seen steady progress in efforts to address these issues, such as initiatives for the promotion of diversity as a management issue, as well as following up on management plans and implementing risk management.
+In the previous evaluation of effectiveness, there was a shared recognition of issues such as a shift to making the meetings a forum for lively discussions and strengthening the monitoring function of management.
+Since then, we have seen steady progress in efforts to address these issues, such as initiatives for strengthening the periodic monitoring of problematic businesses as a management issue.

 There were views expressed on the ongoing strengthening of monitoring function of management and a shift to making the meetings a forum for lively discussions on management issues of the Board of Directors.
 Opinions were also shared on issues concerning the further enhancement of the Board of Directors’ functions.